California

 Arnolds Untergang

 As Arnold's governorship began, even I had great hopes.
-I saw him show up at a Reason Foundation banquet at the Beverly Wilshire Hotel to honor Milton and Rose Friedman, shortly before their deaths.
+I saw him show up at a Reason Foundation banquet at the Beverly Wilshire Hotel to honor Milton (d.2006) and Rose (d.2009) Friedman, some time before their deaths.
 Arnold came to pay tribute to the Friedmans, who had inspired him when he was getting started in America.
 Perhaps it is just as well that Milton did not live to see what would come of Arnold's years.

 As Governor, Arnold's greatest failure may have been that he was unable to articulate what was wrong with the Democrat government that was busy flying the State into the ground.
 Instead, he himself saw one of his principle accomplishments as a Communist Command Economy "Global Warming" bill that will help bury the State deeper and deeper.
 When an Initiative was put on the 2010 ballot (Prop 23) that simply wanted to suspend the bill until the economy recovers, Arnold campaigned against it, in league with all his Hollywood leftist friends, and was rewarded when the No vote came in at 61%.
 This will further help rip the remaining guts out of the State economy.